denoland/docs/runtime/fundamentals/standard_library.md

 - [@std/jsonc](https://jsr.io/@std/jsonc): (De)serialization of JSON with
   comments
 - [@std/encoding](https://jsr.io/@std/encoding): Utilities for encoding and
-  decoding common formats like hex, base64, and varint
+  decoding common formats like hex, base64, and variant

 ## Versioning and stability